akka/akka/docs/src/main/paradox/scala/http/client-side/client-https-support.md

 Akka HTTP supports TLS encryption on the client-side as well as on the @ref[server-side](../server-side-https-support.md#serversidehttps-scala).

-@@@ warning
-Akka HTTP 1.0 does not completely validate certificates when using HTTPS.
-Please do not treat HTTPS connections made with this version as secure.
-Requests are vulnerable to a Man-In-The-Middle attack via certificate substitution.
-@@@

 The central vehicle for configuring encryption is the `HttpsConnectionContext`, which can be created using the static method `ConnectionContext.https` which is defined like this: